Current Courses

 This course covers the key concepts in public economics, a field of economics that studies the role of government in the economy.
 The course is designed to introduce seminal theoretical concepts and discuss the most recent empirical developments in public economics with the aim to understand: (i) why and how governments intervene in an economy, (ii) how individuals and firms react to these interventions, and (iii) what are the implications of those interventions for the overall welfare and economic development.

-Daniil Kashkarov, Ph.D. candidate
+Daniil Kashkarov, Ph.D.

 This course aims to provide students with the basics of labor economics.
 Theoretical models will be linked to real-life examples, making the course beneficial for subsequent studies and professional life.
 The tentative list of topics includes labor demand and supply, wages (equilibrium wages, hedonic wages, etc.), human capital, discrimination in the labor market, and unemployment.